SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 ## Addendum 2021-Sep-21: ZDoggMD on the FDA VRBPAC Booster Hearing

 <iframe width="400" height="224" src="https://www.youtube.com/embed/odKWcnp6Alk" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-For those who style themselves 'visual learners', here's a video by ZDoggMD talking about the FDA booster hearing.
+For those who style themselves 'visual learners', here's a video by ZDoggMD (aka Dr. Zubin Damania) talking about the FDA booster hearing.
 Keep in mind that he's an entertainer, so he has to be a little ranty and over-the-top to get YouTube views.
 However, he's a UCSF-trained doctor, spent 10 years as a hospitalist at Stanford, etc. &ndash; guy knows how the medical system works